 “The son of a lord?”
 Gyrax looks puzzled.
 “So why would you—”

 “Yetshaws are known far and wide as sailor-merchants, but known farther and wider as treacherous scum.
-My brothers and sisters were no exception.
-Shortly after my tenth birthday, I was accused of treason and stripped of lineage.”
+My brothers and sisters were no exception—a day after my tenth birthday, I was accused of treason and stripped of my lineage.”

 “Your tenth birthday?”
 I gape dumbly at him.